simran-malik/transformer/README.md

 ## Usage

-Run from the `code/` directory.
 Data is expected in `speechesdataset/`.

 ### Part 1: Classification